Church Lawton: Governance

-Church Lawton is an ancient parish, though there is some evidence that it began by being part of the ancient parish of Astbury (now Newbold Astbury).
-It also was part of Nantwich Hundred, Congleton Poor Law Union, Rural Sanitary District, and after 1866 it formed part of Congleton Rural District.
+Church Lawton is an ancient parish, though there is some evidence that it was previously part of the ancient parish of Astbury (now Newbold Astbury).
+It also was part of Nantwich Hundred, Congleton Poor Law Union and Rural Sanitary District, and after 1866 it formed part of Congleton Rural District.
 County boundary changes in 1965 led to an exchange of small pieces of land between it and the civil parish of Kidsgrove, in Kidsgrove Urban District, in the neighbouring county of Staffordshire.
 From 1974 the civil parish was served by Congleton Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.

 In terms of parliamentary representation, Church Lawton was in the Cheshire Southern Division from 1832 to 1867; in the Cheshire Mid Division, from 1867 to 1885; in the Crewe Division, from 1885 to 1948; and from 1948 it was in Knutsford County Constituency, but it is currently in Congleton County Constituency.

 In local government Church Lawton is covered by Church Lawton Town Council.
-It consists of 10 councillors with 1 acting as Chairman of the Council for a term of 12 months.
-They meet on third Wednesday of the month (except for August and December) at 19.30 at Lawton Memorial Hall.
-They also hold an Annual Parish Meeting on the fourth Wednesday of April.
+It consists of 10 councillors, with one acting as Chairman of the Council for a term of 12 months.
+There is an Annual Parish Meeting on the fourth Wednesday of April.